Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation: Numerical results

 First, we test the spatial and temporal discretization error separately.
-Table \ref{tabs1} lists the spatial error of the FPRK-$s$ schemes at $T = 4$ with a fixed time step size $\tau= 10^{-3}$ and different mesh size $h$.
-We observe that the spatial errors converge exponentially.
-Tables \ref{tabt1} and \ref{tabt2} list the temporal errors of the FPRK-$s$ schemes with a fixed mesh size $h = 1/2^4 $ and different time step size $\tau$.
-It follows that the new methods are of fourth ($s=2$) and sixth ($s=3$) order accuracy in time.
-Next, Figures \ref{conser-FPRK-2} and \ref{conser-FPRK-3} display the conservation and the numerical errors with respect to time, respectively, where the computation was performed with $h = 1/2^4$, $\tau = 1/50$ until $T = 200$.
-We observe that the numerical scheme preserve the discrete mass and energy as well as other time invariants of the ZR equation \eqref{ZR1} exactly.
+In Table \ref{tabs-1}, we display the spatial $L^{2}$ and $L^{\infty}$-errors of the FPRK-2 scheme with different Fourier nodes at $T=4$, respectively, where a fixed time step size $\tau= 10^{-3}$ is chosen.
+It is clear to observe that the spatial errors converge exponentially.
+We note that the spatial $L^{2}$ and $L^{\infty}$-errors provided by the FPRK-3 scheme with different Fourier nodes at $T=4$ are analogue to the Table \ref{tabs-1}, which is omitted for the sake of brevity.

+To test the temporal discretization errors of the numerical schemes, we fix the Fourier node 2048 so that spatial errors play no role here.
+The temporal $L^2$- and $L^{\infty}$-errors of the FPRK-2 scheme and FPRK-3 scheme with different time step sizes are summarized in Tables \ref{tabt1} and \ref{tabt2}, respectively, which shows the FPRK-2 scheme and FPRK-3 scheme are fourth-order and sixth-order accurate in time, respectively.

-To verify the accuracy and efficiency, we investigated the maximum norm errors and computational time using the FPRK-$s$ schemes, the TS-FP scheme \cite{Zhao14jsc} and the CN-FP scheme \cite{WangZhang19acm} at $T=4$ under $ \tau= 1/20$ and $h = 1/8$.
-The results are summarized in Table \ref{comparison1}.
-These computational results illustrate that the errors of the FPRK-$s$ schemes are much smaller at the same time steps, the TS-FP scheme and the CN-FP scheme converges at the second order in time.
-Subsequently, we also investigate the robustness of the FPRK-$s$ scheme in simulating evolution of the soliton as a large time step $ \tau= 1/20$, and the results are summarized in Figures \ref{numericalTSFP}-\ref{numericalRK6}.
-It is clear to see that (i) the computational results provided by the TS-FP scheme is wrong (Figure \ref{numericalTSFP}), although it is the most efficient; (ii) the energy-preserving schemes (the CN-FP scheme and the FPRK-$s$ schemes) simulate the soliton well (Figures \ref{numericalFFP}-\ref{numericalRK6}).
+Then, we investigated the numerical $L^{\infty}$-errors of $B$ at $T=4$ versus the CPU times using the FPRK-2 scheme, the FPRK-3 scheme, the TS-FP scheme and the CN-FP scheme with the Fourier node 2048.
+The results are summarized in Table \ref{Error-CPU}.
+As illustrated, for a given global error, the proposed high-order energy-preserving schemes spend much less CPU time than the TS-FP scheme and the CN-FP scheme, and the TS-FP scheme is much cheaper than the CN-FP scheme.